-When a donor in your community makes a large gift to someone else; rejoice.
-It might be an opportunity to figure out how to leverage your resources to help the donor achieve more of his or her goals.
+When a donor in your community makes a large gift to someone else, rejoice.
+It might be an opportunity to figure out how to leverage your resources to help the donor achieve more of their goals.
 Or you can use it to explore pockets of value you are not helping others to experience.

 For more answers, check out this Nonprofit CEO Library.

 For solutions delivered to your inbox sign up for Karen’s CEO Solutions.

 Get free practical nonprofit tools, innovative insights, and valuable opportunities just for nonprofit CEOs in your inbox.
 Sign up today to receive your copy of “Top 5 Resources for Nonprofit Board Recruitment.”